 A month has gone by since the last earnings report for Humana (HUM).
-Shares have lost about 1.5% in that time frame, outperforming the S&P 500.
+Shares have lost about 6.5% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Humana due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Total operating expenses shot up 16.6% year over year to $22,681 million on higher benefits, operating costs, and depreciation and amortization costs, partially offset by lower administrative costs.
+Total expenses shot up 16.6% year over year on higher benefits, and depreciation and amortization costs.

-Revenues of $21,351 million were up from $18,648 million a year ago.
-This can be primarily attributed to a premium rise owing to individual Medicare Advantage along with state-based contracts membership growth and higher per member Medicare Advantage premiums.
-Adjusted earnings were recorded at $788 million, down from $798 million a year ago.
+This can primarily be attributed to a premium rise owing to individual Medicare Advantage along with state-based contracts membership growth and higher per member Medicare Advantage premiums.
+The impact of net of Medicare Risk Adjustment (MRA) headwinds resulting from COVID-related utilization disruption also contributed to the same.

 Group and Specialty

-Revenues from this segment were $1,613 million, down from the prior-year quarter’s $1,737 million due to lower fully-insured commercial membership.
-Adjusted earnings were recorded at $133 million, down from $175 million a year ago.
+Revenues from this segment were $1.72 billion, down 6% from the prior-year quarter due to lower fully-insured group commercial membership.

-Revenues of $8,688 million increased from $7,198 million a year ago, primarily owing to individual Medicare Advantage membership growth and state-based contracts membership growth, the impact of Kindred at Home along with higher revenues related to the company’s provider business.
-Adjusted EBITDA were recorded at $499 million, up from $329 million a year ago.
+Revenues of $7.52 billion increased 8% year over year, primarily owing to individual Medicare Advantage membership growth and state-based contracts membership growth along with higher revenues related to the company’s provider business.

-In January, Humana inked two separate deals with two third-party financial institutions to effect an aggregate $1-billion ASR program under its authorization.
-In the first quarter, the company bought back around 2.4 million shares.
-As of Apr 26, it had $2 billion remaining under the repurchase authorization.
+In December, Humana inked two separate deals with two third-party financial institutions to effect an aggregate $1.75-billion ASR program under its authorization.

 How Have Estimates Been Moving Since Then?

-The consensus estimate has shifted 8.39% due to these changes.
+In the past month, investors have witnessed a downward trend in estimates revision.
+The consensus estimate has shifted -9.16% due to these changes.

-Currently, Humana has a subpar Growth Score of D, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Humana has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Humana has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report